pedrofp4444/Projeto-LI2/README.md

 ## Contributing

-As a university group project, we cannot allow external contributors as of now.
+As a university group project, we cannot allow external contributors.
 Our group members should follow the guidelines in `CONTRIBUTING.md`.